FarFetchd/clickitongue/README.md

 After that first time training, you should be able to simply run Clickitongue and immediately start clicking.

+If you ever want to redo the training procedure: On Linux or OSX run Clickitongue with the --retrain flag.
+On Windows delete the default.clickitongue file that should live in the same directory as clickitongue.exe.

+If you want to change audio input devices: On Linux or OSX run Clickitongue with the --forget_input_dev flag.
+On Windows delete the audio_input_device.config file that should live in the same directory as clickitongue.exe.

 # Compiling on Windows

 (You can ignore this if you're not interested in working on Clickitongue's